How to find affordable life insurance if you have ulcerative colitis.

 Depending on your IBD history, some life insurers may decline you.

-- How many flare-ups or episodes of ulcerative colitis have you had in the past 6 months, 12 months, 24 months and past 5 years?
+- How many flare-ups of ulcerative colitis have you had in the past 6 months, 12 months, 24 months and past 5 years?

 - Have you been hospitalized for ulcerative colitis?

 - Do you take any medications for ulcerative colitis?

 - If yes, what do you take and what dosage?